Enemy Contact: Plot summary

 Meanwhile, in Angola, a local rebel force attacks an offshore oil rig under construction by the Chinese.
 Pressed by his superiors for retribution, Chinese intelligence officer Chen Xing turns to CHIBI for information about the rebel force's whereabouts.
 The hacker then orders Fung to pinpoint the location of the rebels.
 Using CHIBI's information, the PLA stages a surgical attack on the Angolan rebels, enabling Xing and Chinese intelligence to enter the auction.

 The attack on the rebels attracts the attention of Director of National Intelligence Mary Pat Foley.
 She later finds out that the recent attacks in Argentina, Germany, Syria, and now Angola may have been the result of an intelligence breach within the IC Cloud.
 The cloud's head of security, Amanda Watson, imparts her suspicions about her colleague Fung, which leads Foley to track him down.
 However, CHIBI finds out about the manhunt and orders Fung's death, disguised as a suicide.
 Foley's investigation into the breach prematurely ends.

 After recuperating in Virginia, Jack travels to Peru to honor his recently deceased friend Cory Chase's wishes.
-Still distraught over Liliana's death, he later discovers an illegal mining operation led by Cluzet's unnamed brother.
+Still distraught over Liliana's death, he later discovers an illegal mining operation led by Cluzet's brother.
 Along with former U.S. Army Ranger Rick Sands, whom he had met in the area, Jack dispatches him and his men and then rescues the miners taken against their will.

 Later reunited with his Campus colleagues, Jack tracks down the leader of the Iron Syndicate, known as the Czech, in the former Czech Republic.
 He instead reveals CHIBI's plot about the auction of an algorithmic key that would unlock the entire IC Cloud in a tech conference in London.
 The Campus, as well as Foley, scramble into London to track down CHIBI, who is revealed to be Watson.
 While the auction is still successful, Foley devises a plan to penetrate the Chinese, Iranian, and Russian intelligence agencies, while Watson is later sentenced to prison.

 President Ryan informs Dixon about her stepson's association with the Chinese, which is by smuggling drugs around Europe and then laundering the dirty money produced into the senator's charities.
 After being informed of her brief investigation into Hendley Associates, he blackmails the senator into passing an anticorruption bill instead of being disgraced from politics.
 Meanwhile, Foley works on dismantling the Iron Syndicate, now deemed a national security threat.
 Gage is found dead in the Gdańsk shipyards, while the Czech is killed by a sniper working for Polish intelligence.
 Jack tracks down Cluzet in Libya and kills him in revenge for Liliana's death.